wmagliano/ShowNTLM/README.md

 Android application to execute local scripts within a NetHunter/Kali environment and visualize output and logs.

+A local network attack chain combining ARP poisoning (MITM) with network authentication interception, resulting in the capture of NetNTLM challenge-response hashes over protocols such as SMB, LLMNR, and NBNS.

 ## Features

 * Script execution with parameters (root required)